ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Image.rst

 The Image type displays an image.

-The source of the image is specified as a URL using the `source </sdk/apps/qml/QtQuick/Image#source-prop>`__ property.
+The source of the image is specified as a URL using the :ref:`source <sdk_qtquick_image#source-prop>` property.
 Images can be supplied in any of the standard image formats supported by Qt, including bitmap formats such as PNG and JPEG, and vector graphics formats such as SVG.
-If you need to display animated images, use `AnimatedSprite </sdk/apps/qml/QtQuick/qtquick-effects-sprites#animatedsprite>`__ or `AnimatedImage </sdk/apps/qml/QtQuick/AnimatedImage/>`__.
+If you need to display animated images, use `AnimatedSprite </sdk/apps/qml/QtQuick/qtquick-effects-sprites/#animatedsprite>`_ or :ref:`AnimatedImage <sdk_qtquick_animatedimage>`.

-If the `width </sdk/apps/qml/QtQuick/Item#width-prop>`__ and `height </sdk/apps/qml/QtQuick/Item#height-prop>`__ properties are not specified, the Image automatically uses the size of the loaded image.
+If the :ref:`width <sdk_qtquick_item#width-prop>` and
+:ref:`height <sdk_qtquick_item#height-prop>` properties are not specified,
+the Image automatically uses the size of the loaded image.
 By default, specifying the width and height of the item causes the image to be scaled to that size.
-This behavior can be changed by setting the `fillMode </sdk/apps/qml/QtQuick/Image#fillMode-prop>`__ property, allowing the image to be stretched and tiled instead.
+This behavior can be changed by setting the :ref:`fillMode <sdk_qtquick_image#fillMode-prop>` property, allowing the image to be stretched and tiled instead.

 Example Usage
 -------------